TIY-Austin-Front-End-Engineering/fresh-job-board-views/README.md

 ## Notes

 This should be pretty mostly an HTML and CSS assignment, but within the context of React components.
+All of the images that you need are located in the [images folder](/images);

 ## Additional Resources